allegory-software/allegory-sdk/README.md

 The SDK is open to contributions for fixing bugs and improving the existing modules.
 We also accept new modules but we take the liberty to choose what to include if we are to take responsibility for maintaining them.
+Most likely though, you will do your own thing and we'll copy from each other as long as the software remains free.

 Before issuing a pull request, it might be helpful to read our [Programming Guide](PROGRAMMING.md) which contains: